Tech Brief Video Series – Enterprise Networking

 Multiple Paths for a Single TCP Session

-Using multiple paths for a single TCP session increases resource usage and resilience for TCP optimization.
-All this is achieved with additional extensions added to regular TCP, simultaneously enabling connection transport across multiple links.
+B) Using multiple paths for a single TCP session increases resource usage and resilience for TCP optimization.
+Additional extensions added to regular TCP simultaneously enable connection transport across multiple links.

 Multipath TCP